Coherent-state constellations and polar codes for thermal Gaussian channels: Polar codes for the thermal channel

 \subsection{Private coding}

 For private coding, the task is not only to transmit information reliably, but also to hide it from an eavesdropper.
-Codes to do so are constructed by one of us and Wilde in~\cite{renes2014polar}, where it is shown that the ``naive'' wiretap rate $I(Z_m : B_m) - I(Z_m : E_m)$ is achievable.
-Generally, the code requires secret-key assistance at nonzero rate, but not if the channel is degradable~\cite{wolf_quantum_2007}, e.g.\ for pure-loss ($N_0=0$).
+Codes to do so are constructed by Renes and Wilde in~\cite{renes_polar_2014}, where it is shown that the ``naive'' wiretap rate $I(Z_m : B_m) - I(Z_m : E_m)$ is achievable.
+Generally, the code requires secret-key assistance at nonzero rate, but not if the channel is degradable~\cite{wolf_quantum_2007}, e.g.\ for pure loss ($N_0=0$).

 Crucial to the construction is the observation is that the channels to the legitimate receiver Bob and to the eavesdropper Eve are related by an entropic uncertainty relation.
 Eve's information about the actual classical message must be small if the code is constructed so that it could send complementary ``phase'' information to Bob.
-The construction in~\cite{renes2014polar} is again for uniform channel inputs, but can be extended as just described above.
+The construction in~\cite{renes_polar_2014} is again for uniform channel inputs, but can be extended as just described above.
 The uncertainty principle argument is unaffected by having non-uniform channel inputs.